1. What is the purpose of the AKC National Owner-Handled Series?

 4. When and where will the end of year competition be held?

 The end of year competition for the AKC National Owner-Handled Series will be held in conjunction with the AKC National Championship.
-Dogs that finished ranked in the top ten (plus ties) for their breed for the current qualifying period will be invited to compete in the competition.
+Dogs that finished ranked in the top ten (plus ties) for their breed for the current qualifying period will be allowed to compete in the competition.
 The qualifying period for each year is from October through the following October.
 Please check the National Owner-Handled Series Rankings page for the current year’s dates.

 5. Is the AKC National Owner-Handled Series the same thing as the Amateur-Owner-Handler Class?